overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 }
 ```

+## A Brittle Test
 - This test is _Brittle_, because `Unit Test !== Test Internals`; `Unit Test === E2E test for Unit`.
 - Unit tests doesn't mean test the internals.
 It's an E2E test for your Unit/Component.
 - You should respect encapsulation of each unit/component you test and operate on an abstraction one-level above.
 - Your test should be like an idiotic bot which fires your function with an input and asserts the output.
 It's not supposed to know anything else about your component code.
 - If it's asking for internals, it gets tightly latched with your component, which tends to fail every time you refactor.
 Such tests instead of helping, act as a foot-chain for refactoring.

+## Make code Testable

-- But solution is not to write better test but make the main code _Testable_.
+Solution is not to write better test but make the main code _Testable_.
 Let's see our method closely, you can observer Static mixed with Signal:
     - **Static:**  1-1 field mapping between `Egg` to `EggEntity`
     - **Signal:** For each field mapping, fill non-null `Egg` fields into `EggEntity` using `put`.

-- Let's do the same in code:
+Let's do the same in code:

 ```java{14, 17-19}
 // Static